Palaces > Ansbach Residence

 October-March: 3 pm

-Special tours on request (please call)
+We also offer special tours on request (please call).

 5 euros regular